tfelix/bestia-docs/README.md

 [![Build Status](https://travis-ci.org/tfelix/bestia-docs.svg?branch=master)](https://travis-ci.org/tfelix/bestia-docs)
 [![License: CC0](https://img.shields.io/badge/license-CC0-green)](LICENSE)

+> Bestia is a MMORPG based on world exploration and emerging gameplay placed in a living and fully simulated environment.

 This repository contains the central game design documents and guidelines of the [Bestia Game](https://bestia-game.net).

-> Bestia is a MMORPG based on world exploration and emerging gameplay placed in a living and fully simulated environment.

-The documentation should enable any developer to dive into the code and start extending the game or even propose changes to the gamedesign itself.

-Currently only the documents for the central game design are online.
-Architectural documentation for the client and the server will be added one after the other.
+Bestia is a hobby project started many years ago and evolved in quite a large codebase.
+This documentation is an effort to bring all the needed information together to allow others to read, understand and perhaps contribute to the game.

+The documentation covers aspects of game design, client as well as the server architecture.

+> This is a work in progress not all server and client docs are currently available

 The documentation page can be found on [https://docs.bestia-game.net](https://docs.bestia-game.net)